-- 1. Turn on the computer. - 2.
-When the logo screen comes up, immediately press the speaker-mute key to enter the ThinkPad Setup program. - 3.
-Select Security. - 4.
-Select Password. - 5.
-Select Hard disk x password, where x is the letter of the hard disk drive.
-A pop-up window opens. - 6.
-Select Master hard disk password. - 7.
-Type the current master hard disk password in the Enter Current Password field.
+- 1. Turn on the computer.

+- 2. When the logo screen comes up, immediately press the speaker-mute key setup program.

+- Select Security.

+- 4. Select Password.

+- 5. Select Hard disk x password, where x is the letter of the hard disk drive.
+A pop-up window opens.

+- Select Master hard disk password.

+- 7. Type the current master hard disk password in the Enter Current Password field.
 Then leave the Enter New Password field blank, and press Enter twice. - 8.
-Press the search key opening to save changes and exit the ThinkPad Setup program.
+Press the search key to save changes and exit the ThinkPad Setup program.
 The user hard disk password and the master hard disk password have been removed..